 Any time I looked up care package ideas on Pinterest, open when letters always popped up.
-After we got the news that his tour was being extended, I knew that I had to make him some.
-They were much more time-consuming to make than a regular package, but the ‘final product’ was worth the effort.
+After getting the news of his tour extension, I knew I had to make some.
+They were much more time-consuming to make than a regular package, but the final product was worth the effort.

 # 9 Soldier Boy, Brave & Fine, Won’t You Be My Valentine?

 For this package, instead of wrapping the whole interior of the box, I just cut paper to fit on the flaps of the box.
-(I got lazy, what can I say?)
-The saying on this box was one that I had found on Pinterest and thought was super cute.
-Again, I used the peel-and-stick letters, because….lazy….but I’m still happy with the way it turned out.
+I used the peel-and-stick letters again, because I’m lazy, but I’m still happy with the way it turned out.

-This package was filled with the open when letters that I made in January, Valentine-themed Twinkies, Valentine chocolates, beef jerky, vitamins, supplements, coconut oil, some more Yoo-Hoos, and of course Valentine cards from the girls and myself.
+This package contained the open when letters that I made in January, Valentine Twinkies, Valentine chocolates, beef jerky, vitamins, supplements, coconut oil, some more Yoo-Hoos, and of course Valentine cards from the girls and myself.

 #10 Happy Easter…Again

-Here we were, again, making another Easter package, but this one made it to him on time!
+Yet again, we made another Easter care package, but this one made it to him on time!
 I used some scrapbook letters that I had laying around and let the girls do their thing with stickers again.

 This package contained Easter candy, more individual cereal bowls, boiled peanuts, and lots of travel-sized items that he could put in his flight bag.
-He was doing a lot of TDY missions and having to stay overnight in the field and in hotels, so I sent him travel-sized packages of medicine and toiletries.
+He went on a lot of TDY missions, so I sent him travel-sized medicines and toiletries.

 #11 We Are Wild About You

-We filled this package with homemade deer jerky from my dad, a new Yeti cup, a box of cookies, more Yoo-Hoos (the man likes Yoo-Hoo, what can I say?), Cracker Jacks, notes from me and the kids, and other miscellaneous snacks.
+We filled this package with homemade deer jerky, a new Yeti cup, a box of cookies, more Yoo-Hoos, Cracker Jacks, notes from me and the kids, and other miscellaneous snacks.

 #12 You Are Back

 His final care package was probably the most exciting to put together….but then again, everything about his homecoming was exciting!
-The girls helped me make a checklist of things that he had to do when he got home and we glued them to 2 of the box flaps.
+The girls helped me make the checklist of things to do when he got home.

 I love crafting, so making cute care packages is right up my alley.
-I’ve actually missed doing them since he’s been home!
+I actually miss doing them since he’s been home!